Avoiding Transfer Shock

 Almost every four-year college has a transfer student orientation program.
 By attending this program, you will learn about the infrastructure of the college as well as meet key people who will help you adjust to the four-year college culture.
 You may be required to take placement tests at the transfer institution and these are often given during orientation.

-Knowing your major can give you a place to hang out (the department office) and people to talk with who have similar interests.
-Involvement with campus activities such as sports, student government and music or theatre can also give you an anchor in the life of the school.
+Knowing your major can give you a place to hang out and people to talk with who have similar interests.
+Involvement with campus activities such as sports, student government and music or theatre can also give you an anchor in campus life.

 The advising system is different at every college.
 Find out who your advisors are and meet with them to discuss your goals and objectives.
 Scan the college catalog to determine where you can get career or personal counseling.

 While transferring from OTC to a four-year college allows you to focus on major-related course work, the transition also presents challenges both academically and socially.
-This is due to upper-division course work that can require more reading, writing, and research.
-Also, be prepared for the four-year college to be less nurturing in that students are expected to take more initiative in seeking out services, choosing courses, and obtaining financial aid.
+This is due to upper-division course work that can require more reading, writing and research.
+Also, be prepared for the four-year college to be less nurturing.
+For instance, students are expected to take more initiative in seeking out services, choosing courses and obtaining financial aid.